Bone Marrow Transplant

-In addition, UT Southwestern’s program is accredited by the Foundation for the Accreditation of Cellular Therapy, which recognizes bone marrow transplant programs that have achieved the highest levels of clinical and research practice, and we are an affiliate of the National Marrow Donor Program.
+In addition, UT Southwestern’s Bone Marrow Transplant program is accredited by the Foundation for the Accreditation of Cellular Therapy, which recognizes bone marrow transplant programs for top quality patient care in cellular therapies.
+We are also an affiliate of the National Marrow Donor Program.

 Experts Who’ve Performed More Than 1,000 Transplants

-Our experienced and highly skilled team has performed more than 1,000 bone marrow transplants – both autologous (using a patient’s own cells) and allogeneic (using donor cells) – in adults as old as their early 70s.
+Our experienced and highly skilled team has performed more than 1,000 bone marrow transplants – both autologous (using a patient’s own cells) and allogeneic (using donor cells) – ranging in adults from early adulthood to those in their early 70s.

 The team also performs haploidentical and cord blood transplantation, making transplantation a viable option for many more patients than in the past.

 In addition to state-of-the-art technologies and facilities, the program also offers a range of therapies that support these procedures.

 Our experts include: